 Can I give milk to my cat as a treat?

-It’s a myth that cats need a nice saucer of milk.
-Cows’ milk contains lactose, a sugar that cats find hard to digest and can give them an upset tummy.
+It’s best not to give your cat cow’s milk as a treat because it contains lactose, which many cats struggle to digest – causing an upset tummy.
 Cream and dairy products are also high in fat so will contribute to your cat piling on the pounds.
-You can buy ‘cat milk’ for your cat, without lactose, but this is still high in calories and doesn’t contain any nutrients that your cat won’t be getting in their compete diet.
+You can buy ‘cat milk’ for your cat, which doesn’t contain lactose, but this is still high in calories and doesn’t contain any nutrients that your cat won’t be getting in their compete diet.